sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/12_Behind_the_scenes_of_React_and_optimization_techniques/157_useCallback_and_its_dependencies.md

 			</>);
 }
 ```
-Will the handler work?
+Will the handler maintain referential integrity between re-evaluations?
 No, it will not.
 Reason: `useCallback` *saves* the snapshot of the callback along with all it's variables (even external ones).
 This means the callback's dependent variable (`allowToggle` in this case) is actually a copy instead of the actual variable reference.
-Even if the component updates, the callback doesn't change.
+Even if the component updates and `allowToggle` becomes `true`, the callback doesn't change.

 - In short, the dependency array allows the re-creation of the callback, if it's dependent on external variables.
 This is *very* important and show be kept in mind.